Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Results

 \subsubsection{PS1DR2 Performance}

 We then apply the NNC method to PS1DR2, which covers a larger sky area ($\sim$30,000 deg$^2$) but with shallower photometric depth compared to LSDR10.
-Using the five-band $grizy$ photometry, the model achieves $\sigma_{\mathrm{NMAD}} = 0.0283$ and $\eta = 0.62\%$, as shown in the middle panel of Figure~\ref{fig:overall_performance}.
+Using the five-band $g,r,i,z_{\mathrm{m}},y$ photometry, the model achieves $\sigma_{\mathrm{NMAD}} = 0.0283$ and $\eta = 0.62\%$, as shown in the middle panel of Figure~\ref{fig:overall_performance}.
 The scatter is notably larger than LSDR10, suggesting that additional wavelength coverage may be needed to break color-redshift degeneracies.

-To test whether infrared photometry can improve PS1DR2 photo-$z$ performance, we augment the PS1DR2 photometry with unWISE W1 and W2 bands \citep{schlafly2019}.
-The unWISE catalog provides forced photometry based on WISE imaging, and we cross-match our PS1DR2 samples with unWISE using TOPCAT within a $1^{\prime\prime}$ matching radius.
-We require \texttt{flags\_unwise} $= 0$ and \texttt{flags\_info} $= 0$ in both W1 and W2 bands to exclude sources affected by bright star artifacts or other contamination, and further require valid magnitude measurements with positive flux errors.
-After applying these criteria, we obtain $\sim$4.2 million training sources, $\sim$520,000 validation sources, and $\sim$520,000 test sources.
-The input features are expanded from 30 to 34, adding W1, W2 magnitudes and their errors.
+To test whether infrared photometry can improve PS1DR2 photo-$z$ performance, we augment the PS1DR2 photometry with unWISE W1 and W2 bands, as described in Section~\ref{sec:cross_match}.

 As shown in the right panel of Figure~\ref{fig:overall_performance}, adding infrared bands significantly improves performance to $\sigma_{\mathrm{NMAD}} = 0.0222$ and $\eta = 0.34\%$, representing a $\sim$22\% reduction in scatter and nearly 50\% reduction in outlier fraction.
-This improvement confirms that mid-infrared coverage is essential for achieving high photo-$z$ precision, particularly for red galaxies at intermediate redshifts where the 4000~\AA\ break shifts beyond the optical window.
+This improvement shows that mid-infrared coverage provides useful indirect constraints through the long optical-to-infrared color baseline, helping improve photo-$z$ precision, particularly for red galaxies at intermediate redshifts.

-Despite the improvement, PS1DR2+unWISE still yields a $\sigma_{\mathrm{NMAD}}$ approximately 1.45 times larger than LSDR10, suggesting that photometric depth is as critical as wavelength coverage.
+Despite the improvement, PS1DR2 + unWISE still yields a $\sigma_{\mathrm{NMAD}}$ approximately 1.45 times larger than LSDR10, suggesting that photometric depth is as critical as wavelength coverage.
 This performance gap and the specific impact of survey depth are further analyzed in Section~\ref{sec:discuss_photometry}.